 Having a watch that fits well will make it look significantly better, and make you look much more professional.
 A lot of people will notice a watch and it is a good way to inject some personality into an outfit, especially if you are restricted by what you wear at work.

 Once you have a watch that fits properly, you will be much more comfortable.
 If you are taking off your watch and there’s a big red mark and the watch’s indent in your skin, it’s probably too tight.
 Having the watch fit correctly will make you much more confident and comfortable.

-This is just a quick crash course on watch sizing and how to determine what is too tight or too loose.
-Hopefully, now you have a better idea of how to make a watch fit your wrist perfectly, and have a newfound understanding of watch fitting.
+This is just a quick crash course on watch sizing and determining what is too tight or too loose.
+Hopefully, now you have a better idea of making a watch fit your wrist perfectly, and have a newfound understanding of watch fitting.

 Think of a watch like the third bowl of porridge in Goldilocks, you want it to be just right, but as the story goes, it’s only when we have had the wrong temperature (or size in this case) that we can work out what works for us.